applyhhj/state-estimation-mat/matlab/Splitter/redistribution_files_only/readme.txt

   (2) run the MCR Installer.

-Or download the Windows 64-bit version of the MCR for R2014a from the MathWorks Web site by navigating to
+Or download the Linux 64-bit version of the MCR for R2014a from the MathWorks Web site by navigating to

    http://www.mathworks.com/products/compiler/mcr/index.html